Updated September 2013

 Under this title is an eclectic collection of writings, some explaining the law, others touching on subjects allied to reading, writing, creativity, innovation, access, domestic politics and international copyright-related activity.
 Many people have aided my work over the years; my thanks to all, with particular gratitude to the library community.Follow @FairDuty

 Tertiary education for me began with a BSc. in mathematics and culminated in a Ph.D. in communication.
 The decade between undergraduate and graduate studies was spent as co-partner of a small consulting firm, facilitating the transfer of intellectual property between academia and industry.

 My doctoral dissertation, From Fair Dealing To Fair Duty: The Necessary Margins Of Canadian Copyright Law, explored the implementation and atmosphere of copyright in Canada, through the writings of Harold Adams Innis (1894-1952).
 There is merit to the system of intellectual property, provided it remains a system.

 Some bragging rights and chatter:

 Awarded an Azrieli Postdoctoral International Fellowship for 2012-13.
-My thanks to the Azrieli Foundation for supporting my work, Professor Menahem Blondheim of Hebrew University for his interest in my coupling of Harold Innis and Israeli copyright development, and Professor Brian Lewis (currently Dean of Arts and Science at Concordia University) for invaluable guidance that began with my graduate studies and continued long after.
+My thanks to the Azrieli Foundation for supporting my work, Professor Menahem Blondheim of Hebrew University for his interest in my coupling of Harold Innis and Israeli copyright development, and Professor Brian Lewis for invaluable guidance that began with my doctoral work and continued long after.

 “Canada and Israel – Similarities and Differences in Modern Copyright Exceptions,” speaker for Canada and Israel in a Changing World: New Trends and Directions, hosted by Hebrew University of Jerusalem, May 20-22, 2013.